zoccoler/napari-flim-phasor-plotter/README.md

 ### Data Conversion

-If a collection of raw (uncompressed) images are larger than 2GB, we recommend converting them to `.zarr`.
+If a collection of raw (uncompressed) images are larger than 4GB, we recommend converting them to `.zarr`.
 This can be done via `Plugins > napari-flim-phasor-plotter > Convert to zarr`.

+_Warning: In the current version, lazy loading with `.zarr` is available, but processing may still load all data into memory, so keep track of your memory usage._

 ![](https://github.com/zoccoler/napari-flim-phasor-plotter/raw/main/images/convert_to_zarr.png)